oj713/brickman-walkthrough/README.md

 **Brickman coordinate bounding box:**

-x = (-101.5, -24.5)

-y = (16.0, 75.2)
+xmin = -101.5, xmax = -24.5, ymin = 16.0, ymax = 75.2

 This walkthrough provides a guide for building a presence/absence model using the Brickman dataset.
-By training a model with present-day covariates, we can generate high resolution predictions for the four available future climate scenarios.
+By training a model with present-day covariates, we can generate high resolution projections for the four available future climate situations.
+Example projections are at the bottom of this page.
 This code is beginner-friendly and can perform the entire modeling process for a provided dataset, but to improve and modify the model or predictions more coding experience may be required.

 -   This code is for building a model that takes month as a covariate.
     Predicted output is on a monthly basis.
-Building an annual model is possible, but requires some changes to brickman variable extraction.
+Building an annual model is possible, but requires some changes to Brickman variable extraction.
 -   All code must be run within Bigelow’s ecocast server to function.
-To run outside of ecocast, Brickman datasets must be downloaded and have their path specified within any `brickman` package methods.
+To run outside of ecocast, the Brickman datasets must be downloaded and have their paths specified within `brickman` package methods.
 -   This walkthrough makes use of the base R pipe operator, [`|>`](https://www.infoworld.com/article/3621369/use-the-new-r-pipe-built-into-r-41.html).
 -   Questions?
 Comments?
 Contact me by email at <ojohnson@bigelow.org>